Efficient quantification on large-scale networks: Quantification methods

 Similarly, \textit{Probabilistic Adjusted Classify and Count (PACC)} is a probabilistic counterpart of ACC where the CC estimate is replaced with the PCC estimate, with $\hat{\tpr}_{\mathfrak{s}}$ and $\hat{\fpr}_{\mathfrak{s}}$ as probabilistic counterparts of $\hat{\tpr}_{\mathfrak{h}}$ and $\hat{\fpr}_{\mathfrak{h}}$, respectively:

-\textit{HDy} is a probabilistic binary quantification method that views quantification as the problem of minimizing the divergence (measured in terms of the Hellinger Distance) between two distributions of posterior probabilities returned by a soft classifier $\mathfrak{s}$, one coming from the unlabeled examples and the other coming from a validation set.
-HDy looks for the mixture parameter $\alpha$ (since we are considering a mixture of two distributions, one of examples of class $\oplus$ and one of examples of class $\ominus$) that best fits the validation distribution to the unlabeled distribution, returning $\alpha$ as the estimated prevalence of class $\oplus$.
+\textit{HDy} is a probabilistic binary quantification method that views quantification as the problem of minimizing the divergence (measured in terms of the Hellinger Distance) between two distributions of posterior probabilities returned by a soft classifier $\mathfrak{s}$, one coming from the unlabelled examples and the other coming from a validation set.
+HDy relies on histograms for modelling the class-conditional distributions of the validation posteriors coming from positive instances ($H_{\oplus}$), and those coming from negative instances ($H_{\ominus}$).
+HDy then looks for the mixture parameter $\alpha$ that yields the best match between the validation distribution (the mixture $\alpha H_{\oplus} + (1-\alpha) H_{\ominus}$) and the test distribution (a histogram of the test posteriors), returning $\alpha$ as the estimated prevalence for class $\oplus$.
 The \textit{DyS} method is basically HDy with the Topsøe distance used in place of the Hellinger distance.